 - Routine inspections after the tank is washed and drained are a must.
-This can identify components which have shifted or any localized pitting which may not be visible from external inspection.
-The exact frequency is best determined by the damaging nature of the fluid, including the race components and past history of the similar equipment.
+This can identify components that have shifted or any localized pitting which may not be visible from external inspection.
+The exact frequency is best determined by the damaging nature of the fluid, including the race components and past history of similar equipment.

 - Sufficient venting for pressure and vacuum is also essential in all chemical storage tanks.
 Check the vents, pipes, and make sure they are functioning properly.

 - All the storage tank fittings, flexible connection pipes, and coverings must be inspected carefully to detect any signs of corrosion, deterioration, and leaks.
 In case of any defect, it must be replaced immediately.